Skip to main content

 In Scotland, apply for Confirmation at the Sheriff Court

-Get legal advice if you are an unmarried partner with no will
+Get legal advice if you were their partner but not married, and there is no will

-Place statutory notices in The Gazette to protect against unknown debts
+Place statutory notices in The Gazette to protect yourself from debts nobody knew about

 Apply for council tax exemption on the empty property

-File the final Self Assessment tax return if the person was self-employed
+File the final Self Assessment tax return if they were self-employed

 Within 6 months